 My Overall Philosphy.

-Fundamentals Everyone Should Know
+Everyone Should Know or Have

 1. Facility with Python, Prolog, LiSP, Julia, or Haskell.
 In at least one of these languages you must be able to load a data file, do some analysis, and write the results to a graph or table.